Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 ### Exercise 5: Creating Governance Rules and Assigning Owners
 Security teams are responsible for improving the security posture of their organizations but they may not have the resources or authority to actually implement security recommendations.
 Assigning owners with due dates and defining governance rules creates accountability and transparency so you can drive the process of improving the security posture in your organization.

-Stay on top of the progress on the recommendations in the security posture.
+Follow the progress for your created recommendations on the Security Posture page.
 Weekly email notifications to the owners and managers make sure that they take timely action on the recommendations that can improve your security posture and recommendations.

 1. Return to Microsoft Defender for Cloud blade and Click on **Environment settings**.
 Click the down arrow on **Azure** to show the subscription, and then click the down arrow on **Azure Susbcription 1** to show the workspace.
     ![Environment settings](../Images/mdfc-envsettings.png?raw=true)